Community Living Standards

 The following language is supplemental to the Emergency Response policy in the Community Living Standards:

-- On-Campus Living reserves the right to contact the emergency contact of residents who test positive for COVID-19.
+- The Department of Residence Life reserves the right to contact the emergency contact of residents who test positive for COVID-19.

 The following language replaces the Kitchens in Residence Halls in the Community Living Standards until further notice:

-- The kitchens in the lobbies of each residence hall are closed and are not to be accessed without written permission from On-Campus Living.
+- The kitchens in the lobbies of each residence hall are closed and are not to be accessed without written permission from the Department of Residence Life

 The following language is considered to be part of the Community Living Standards until further notice:

 - Residents are required to wear masks in all common areas on residential campus, including inside residence halls outside of individual suites and in the Gorsuch Commons.
-Exceptions to this policy must be granted in writing by Residence Life.
+Exceptions to this policy must be granted in writing by the Department of Residence Life.

 Residential Communities Policies